Use Email message filtering and correlation to specify which emails are tracked

 In the email To field, all of the records of email-enabled entities with the email address will be listed.

 Tracking tokens increase the probability for email identification and matching.
 You can use the tracking token feature to improve email message tracking.
-A tracking token is an alphanumeric string generated by model-driven apps in Dynamics 365 and appended to the end of an email subject line.
+A tracking token is an alphanumeric string generated by customer engagement apps and appended to the end of an email subject line.
 It matches email activities with email messages.

 Tracking tokens add an additional correlation component to smart matching.
-When model-driven apps in Dynamics 365 generates an outgoing email activity, a resulting email response arriving in the Dynamics 365 apps system is then correlated to the originating activity.
+When customer engagement apps generates an outgoing email activity, a resulting email response arriving in the Dynamics 365 apps system is then correlated to the originating activity.

 By default, the tracking token feature is turned on.